 Outer suburban area 5 km north-west of Gisborne with a 2013 population of 1,206.
-Mākaraka is home to the city’s racecourse, and its agricultural and pastoral showgrounds and motor camp.
+Mākaraka is home to the city’s racecourse, its agricultural and pastoral showgrounds, and a motor camp.
 The settlement, which is bisected by the main north road into Gisborne, has a tavern, butchery, food outlets and petrol station.
-The Mākaraka cemetery, set aside by the government in 1872, pays homage to some of the people killed during a raid by Māori prophet Te Kooti in 1868, as well as a number of the district’s early Pākehā settlers.
+The Mākaraka cemetery, set aside by the government in 1872, pays homage to some of the people killed during a raid by the Māori prophet Te Kooti in 1868, as well as a number of the district’s early Pākehā settlers.

 Retribution at Matawhero

 Locality 7 km west of Gisborne at the junction of State Highway 2 (which leads north to Ōpōtiki, and south to Wairoa) and State Highway 35 (into Gisborne and around the East Cape).
 Rich in early-European history, Matawhero is home to the oldest building in the East Coast district.
-Built in the 1860s as a schoolroom, it was the only structure left standing after Te Kooti and his followers carried out their raid in November 1868.
+Built in the 1860s as a schoolroom, it was the only structure left standing by Te Kooti and his followers when they carried out their raid in November 1868.
 At that time Matawhero was a small settlement of mostly Anglican pioneers.
 In 1872 the Presbyterian Church bought the building, which was being used to store hay.
 At times it has also been a hospital and storehouse.

 Locality 12 km north-west of Gisborne on State Highway 2.
 In 1857 William Williams’ mission station at Manutuke was shifted to Waerengaahika.
 Two years later, when Williams became Bishop of Waiapu, the station became Williams’ diocesan headquarters.
 Many East Coast Māori were educated at the school during the eight years it operated.

 Growing tension led Williams to transfer his headquarters to Napier in April 1865.
-The first followers of the Pai Mārire religion (also known as Hauhau) arrived in the district that same year.
+The first followers of the Pai Mārire religion (also known as Hauhau) arrived in the district that year.
 Most of Te Aitanga-a-Māhaki and Rongowhakaata converted to the new faith and became open to the possibility of resisting Pākehā authority.